PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 //Focus on the contribution (stats)

+With more than 1,372 merged Pull Requests and 241 bug fixes, including 17 major and 4 Topwatcher (issues that are followed by more than 5 people), this is one of our biggest releases yet!
 We need the help of all the community to test this version.
-It integrates more than 1,372 Pull Request and 241 bugs fixed including 17 major bugs and 4 Topwatchers bugs (issues that are followed by more than 5 people).

 **Remember, this beta version is pre-release software.
 Do not use it in your production shop!**